LIZ GRAHAM THERAPY, LCSW

 Sometimes, clients come to me repeating old and familiar ways of doing things, despite winding up with the same troubling consequences: dating the same type of unavailable partner, burdened by the same feelings of self consciousness or sadness, feeling the same “freeze” or shut down response during conflict, or having the same fight with family members.
 I work with clients to clarify and consider the wisdom within their patterns.
 If they are no longer adaptive in the way they once were, clients can begin to disrupt these patterns, and explore new possibilities by developing parts of themselves that were shaped by less autonomous, more fear-based times in their lives.

-Often, clients' patterns are context dependent, and might continue to be useful in some contexts, especially spaces that marginalize or exploit power.
-The process of clarity and discernment can help clients feel more intentional, create space for rage and grief, and seek contexts where they can then take in the nourishment they crave.
+Often, clients' patterns are context dependent, and might continue to be useful in some contexts, especially spaces that continue to marginalize or exploit power.
+The process of clarity and discernment can help clients feel more intentional, create space for rage and grief, and seek contexts where they can then take in available nourishment.

 I also work with couples, who frequently come to me with entrenched or habitual ways of “doing” relationships that are no longer working as well as they once did—including intimacy, sex, conflict, or finances; new experiences — including pregnancy/IVF/adoption/parenting; or tender ones — including navigating a betrayal or a distressing misalignment of goals or needs.
 Couples in my practice often want to explore consensual non-monogamy, shift a monogamy agreement, or navigate complicated dynamics within a polycule.
 Partners can relish in parts of the relationship that are thriving and, at the same time, want to work on aspects of the relationship that are scary, wounded, fraught, or avoided altogether.
 We explore shame, discomfort, and longing; build conditions for partners to identify unmet needs; lean into conflict, anger, and fear; and work through roadblocks that get in the way of vulnerability and intimacy.
 Sometimes, we decide that the relationship is no longer working or meeting both partners' needs.
 I help couples explore divorce, co-parenting, and uncoupling in a space designed to be curious rather than blaming.

 Before beginning private practice, I worked with clients healing from sexual trauma; physical, domestic, and state-sanctioned abuse and torture; and childhood sexual abuse.
-I developed an intersectional approach to this work.
 Working with sexual trauma includes building a relationship, therapeutic environment, and menu of internal tools to support clients to feel the range of under-processed and calcified feelings stored within their minds and bodies, including grief, pain (both physical and psychic), fear, anger, and shame.
 I help clients untangle feelings and experiences that are located in the past from their present patterns of self-protection.
 Together we decide what’s still needed and what they might let go of.

 I have also worked with adolescents and their families in schools, groups, and individual contexts.
 I help parents support teens’ separation and individual exploration while also maintaining useful boundaries.
 I utilize skill-based education to help adolescents and young adults learn and practice social and emotional skills and also mindfulness to facilitate the beginning of a close, compassionate, and curious relationship with their minds and their bodies.
 Most importantly, I help families develop closeness and intimacy in new ways to support the child’s changing needs as they grow into their adolescent selves.